Anis al-Qaq: Politics

 Al-Qaq became Deputy Assistant to the PA Minister of Planning and International Cooperation in 1994.
 He became ambassador of the Palestinian National Authority to Switzerland in 2003.
 In 2009 he retired from politics.

-In 2002 he founded with Ofer Bronchtein, the International Forum for Peace which aims to promote dialogue between Israelis and Palestinians, Europeans and Mediterraneans, and implement cultural, economic and Social development projects.
+In 2002 he founded with Ofer Bronchtein the International Forum for Peace which aims to promote dialogue between Israelis and Palestinians, Europeans and Mediterraneans, and implement cultural, economic and Social development projects.

-Family and personal life

-Anis al-Qaq is married to Dutch diplomat and politician Sigrid Kaag, leader of the Democrats 66 since 4 September 2020.
-He has six children.